earthstar-project/earthstar/README.md

 ## Log control

-Or with this global setting:
+Use this global setting in your app code:

 ```ts
 import {